demisto/content/Packs/InfobloxBloxOne/Integrations/InfobloxBloxOneThreatDefense/README.md

 BloxOne Threat Defense is a hybrid cybersecurity solution that leverages DNS as the first line of defense to detect and block cyber threats.
-This integration was integrated and tested with version xx of InfobloxBloxOneThreatDefense

 ## Configure Infoblox BloxOne Threat Defense on Cortex XSOAR